ggeerraarrdd/sql-everyday/README.md

 <!-- markdownlint-enable MD028 -->
 > [!NOTE]
-> `SQL Everyday` has been templatized into [`eevveerryyddaayy-template`](https://github.com/ggeerraarrdd/eevveerryyddaayy-template/).
-For more info, including instructions on installation, configruation and usage, go to [`eevveerryyddaayy`](https://github.com/ggeerraarrdd/eevveerryyddaayy).
+> `SQL Everyday` has been templatized into [`eevveerryyddaayy-template`](https://github.com/ggeerraarrdd/eevveerryyddaayy-template/), or simply `eevveerryyddaayy`.
+For more info, including instructions on installation, configruation and usage, go to [here](https://github.com/ggeerraarrdd/eevveerryyddaayy).

 _SQL Everyday_ is a personal challenge to solve at least one SQL problem everyday for the next 365 days, starting from September 28, 2024.